GSA/automate.fedramp.gov/content/documentation/general-concepts/3-fedramp-extensions-and-accepted-values.md

   //prop[@name="user"][not(@ns)]
 {{< /highlight >}}

-**When searching an OSCAL file for a prop or prop extensions that is part of the core OSCAL syntax, developers must filter out any with an ns flag using the syntax above.**
+**When searching an OSCAL file for a prop or prop extension that is part of the core OSCAL syntax, developers must filter out any with an ns flag using the syntax above.**